 The father passed away a few years before, and the couple inherited the estate.
-It was a LARGE sum of money – large enough that if we earned 10% per year on the assets, this couple could live off of the earnings and never have to work again for the rest of their lives.
+It was a LARGE sum of money – large enough that if we earned 10% per year on the assets, this couple could live off the earnings and never have to work again.

 In 1999, the various conservative mutual funds I recommended they invest in earned 58%.
 It was far more than we had projected.
 It was far more than they needed to maintain their standard of living.

 But, the Munder NetNet Fund their neighbor invested in – which only bought internet-related stocks – earned three times that amount.

 The couple told me they wanted to sell the funds I recommended and put everything into the Munder NetNet Fund.

 I reminded them of their long-term goals.
 I told them that 1999 was an “outlier” year.
 Just about everything made money.
 They had made far more money in their conservative funds than we had projected.
 It wasn’t likely to happen again anytime soon.